THE FILM MAKER

 In 2009, Van Howe directed his first professional short film, More Than You Can Chew, which was well received.
 The music video for Fashion Bomb’s The Meek was released in 2011.
 The follow up video for Fashion Bomb’s The Vow was a personal expression from Van Howe looking at a couple, in love, and their last moments together on Earth.

-He has labored on Voice of the Vespers since October of 2009, and is excited at the prospect of nearing the end of a long road.
+He has labored on Voice of the Vespers since October of 2009, and is excited that the film is finally completed!

 Kyle Dal Santo